edgedb/easy-edgedb/chapter11/index.md

 Let's do a migration to add this `Event` type, and then insert two of the events from the story that we are familiar with.

 One event takes place on the night of September 11th when Dr. Van Helsing is trying to help Lucy.
-The other takes place when the Demeter left the Black Sea, entered the Bosphorous and was boarded by Turkish customs officials on its long and tragic journey to England.
+The other event takes place when the Demeter left the Black Sea, entered the Bosphorous and was boarded by Turkish customs officials on its long and tragic journey to England.
 We aren't sure exactly where the boarding took place, but the lighthouse called Rumeli Feneri looks like a good place for Turkish government officials to notice a ship, so let's insert that as an `OtherPlace` as we insert the `Event`.
 And the `people` involved in this `Event` are all the sailors on the ship, plus Dracula.
-To join them together we can use the `union` keyword in a few places: once to join the Ship.sailors with the Ship.crew, and then finally to join them with the `Vampire` object named 'Count Dracula'.
+To join them together we can use the `union` keyword in a few places: once to join the `Ship.sailors` with the `Ship.crew`, and then finally to join them with the `Vampire` object named 'Count Dracula'.

 You can see that the `description` property in the `Event` type is just a string to make it easy to search later on.
-It can be as long or as short as we like, and we could even just paste in parts of the book.
+It can be as long or as short as we like, and we can even outright paste in parts of the book.

+Here are the inserts for these two `Event`s:

 ```edgeql
 insert Event {